poetapp/frost-api/README.md

 ## Vault

-The Po.et API uses [Vault](https://www.vaultproject.io/) to encrypt and decrypt data that is stored in MongoDB.
+The Po.et API uses [Vault](https://www.vaultproject.io/) to manage API keys.

-The API needs Vault to be running, initialized and unsealed, with the [transit engine](https://www.vaultproject.io/docs/secrets/transit/index.html) enabled and an empty transit key at `transit/keys/frost`.
+The API needs Vault to be running, initialized and unsealed.

 Currently, if the `VAULT_TOKEN` environment variable isn't set, the API will try and initialize, unseal and configure Vault automatically.
 This functionality will be removed in future releases.